CathalDolan/mongo-quiz/README.md

 ### **5.3.3 JavaScript**
 * **Website:** https://jslint.com/
-* **Result:** Instances of "Double Quotes" ignore as a decision was made to use single quotes
+* **Result:** Instances of "Double Quotes" ignored as a decision was made to use single quotes

 ### **5.3.4 Python**
 * **Website:** http://pep8online.com/